Kent Dog Training Services

 What are some frequently asked questions about dog training methods and tools?

-What's the difference between positive reinforcement and correction-based training?
+What is the difference between positive reinforcement and correction-based training?

 When should I consider professional-grade equipment, and when are basic collars or harnesses enough?